☎ Call Today Free Consult

 If you or someone you know is facing such charges in the Dallas–Fort Worth region, it is vital to understand the law, the risks, and the importance of solid legal representation.
 A dedicated Child Sexual Assault Attorney can make a crucial difference.

-This blog provides a detailed, easy-to-understand guide to online solicitation laws in Texas, what the prosecution must prove, potential defenses, and how an attorney can help you navigate the legal process while highlighting why timely action matters.
+This blog provides a detailed, easy-to-understand guide to online solicitation laws in Texas, what the prosecution must prove, potential defenses, and how an attorney can help you work through the legal process while highlighting why timely action matters.

 What is “Online Solicitation of a Minor”?